Nancy Mason MacLellan, Lucy Lach and Frank Gavin Location: Rose-Fuchsia Room (map)

 MEET THE INVESTIGATORS

-Steven Miller, Anne Synnes, Don Mabbott or Darcy Fehlings, Adam Kirton, Patricia Birch, Astrid Guttmann, Hal Siden, Patrick McGrath, Keiko Shikako-Thomas, Jennifer Crosbie, Julia Orkin, Maureen O’Donnell and Jan Willem Gorter
+Steven Miller, Anne Synnes, Don Mabbott, Darcy Fehlings, Adam Kirton, Patricia Birch, Astrid Guttmann, Hal Siden, Patrick McGrath, Lucy Lach, Keiko Shikako-Thomas, Jennifer Crosbie, Julia Orkin, and Maureen O’Donnell

 Location: Rose-Fuchsia Room

 The research being conducted by CHILD-BRIGHT investigators has the potential to change the lives of those living with brain-based developmental disabilities and their families.
 At this session, an investigator from each CHILD-BRIGHT project will tell us about the story behind their research question and give us a brief update on their project.